samene/surfers/docs/ARCHITECTURE.md

 ## Overview

-The Shark Detection System is a comprehensive IoT platform that integrates Nokia CAMARA APIs, 5G network slicing, and real-time geofencing to provide proactive shark detection alerts to beachgoers.
-The system enables surfers and other beach visitors to receive timely alerts when sharks are detected in their vicinity.
+The Shark Detection System is an **AI-powered** shark detection system leveraging **5G network slicing** and **CAMARA APIs** (Linux Foundation open source project, made available by Telstra in conjunction with Nokia) to provide proactive shark detection alerts to beachgoers.
+The system integrates **AI-driven drone surveillance** with **5G network capabilities** to enable surfers and other beach visitors to receive timely alerts when sharks are detected in their vicinity.

 ## System Architecture Flow